 2. The MCPTT server checks if MCPTT client 2 has call forwarding no answer enabled.
 If the MCPTT server detects that MCPTT client 2 is not registered, the procedure continues with step 10.
 Otherwise the MCPTT server starts a timer with the configured no answer timeout.

-3. The MCPTT server sends a MCPTT private call request in manual commencement mode towards MCPTT client 2.
+3. The MCPTT server sends an MCPTT private call request in manual commencement mode towards MCPTT client 2.
 If the MCPTT server detects that MCPTT client 2 is not reachable, the procedure continues with step 10.

 4. The user at MCPTT client 2 is alerted.
 MCPTT client 2 sends an MCPTT ringing to the MCPTT server.